nborkert/dockerTest/README.md

 ***
 To improve: <p>
 As of the initial commit, the test result as emitted by the Docker run is coupled with the pipeline.sh script.
 An improvement would remove that coupling.

+***
+Extremely impressed with Docker's approach. docker build, docker run, Docker done.